 Guayaba.live is a web-blog platform aimed particularly to connect Latin American people living in the UK.
-It contains social, economy, political, and cultural information.
-Information is presented in a variety of formats, and in a variety of journalistic genres.
-It contains news, opinion, reportage, interviews and features, interacting with social media platforms including Twitter, Facebook and You-Tube.
+It contains social, economic, political, and cultural information.
+Its information is presented directly with articles written especially for the page, but also through the interaction with Twitter.
+It contains reportage, interviews and features.

-The name Guayaba, Guava in English, is evocative for me and for many Latin American people, and it was chosen because it could represent symbolically many different important concepts.
+The name Guayaba, Guava in English, is evocative for many Latin American people and me.
+It is, above all, a metaphor for togetherness.

 Sections and topics

-Topics cover work, family, health, housing, budgets, and language issues.
+Guayaba.live tries to respond in the best possible way to what matters to us in terms of work, family, health, housing, budgets, and language.
 Professionals in different areas are invited to interact with our readers.